QualiChain/knowledge-extraction/README.md

 2. skill-annotation - Contains the DOBIE pipeline

-3. data acquisition - Fetches and process data from job posting portals
+3. JobWatch - Fetches and process data from job posting portals

+**Note**: This DOBIE distribution is customised for the Job Market Monitoring use-case.
+It therefore includes the domain ontology - QualiChain Ontology https://vocol.iais.fraunhofer.de/QualiChain/visualization)  as a domain ontology, and the data acquisition service is also customised (JobWatch) to extract the relevant data (Job postings from online portals).

 ## RUNNING
 ### --- Dockerization ---